 Dr. Ann Carbonell

-Dr. Ann Carbonell is a senior leader with over 32 years of experience in program and project management, 13 years of the 32 as an NGA Senior Executive with responsibilities spanning infra structure acquisition, architecture and systems engineering, contract restructures, multi-billion-dollar annual budget oversight, and personnel management.
+Dr. Ann Carbonell is a senior leader with over 34 years of experience in program and project management with 13 years of these as an NGA Senior Executive with responsibilities spanning infrastructure acquisition, architecture and systems engineering, contract restructures, multi-billion-dollar annual budget oversight, and personnel management.
 These responsibilities included NGA worldwide IT systems and interfaces to NRO spacecraft and ground processing assets for intelligence integration.

-Dr. Carbonell currently is a Riverside Research’s Senior Advisor to the Air Force National Air and Space Intelligence Center (NASIC).
-She has developed strategic documents for MASINT and GEOINT based architecture and R&D initiatives for the Intelligence Community and Department of Defense, established a NASIC strategy for implementing AI/ML, and contributed to policy guidance for decoupling platforms from “INTs” so arbitrary stovepipes are avoided and integrated architectures can be developed in the IC.
+Dr. Carbonell recently retired from Riverside Research as the Director of the Commercial Innovation Center (CIC).
+Previously she was a Senior Advisor to the Air Force National Air and Space Intelligence Center (NASIC) where she developed strategic documents for MASINT and GEOINT based architecture and R&D initiatives for the Intelligence Community and Department of Defense, established a NASIC strategy for implementing AI/ML, and contributed to policy guidance for decoupling platforms from “INTs” so arbitrary stovepipes are avoided, and integrated architectures can be developed in the IC.
 Dr. Carbonell is a member of the AFCEA Intelligence Committee.